laksle/CS-Projects/Course-Review-API/README.md

 docker compose up

-You can test the API functionality by commands through the terminal For example, the following curl command creates a user in windows cmd terminal curl -X POST http://localhost:9000/register -H "Content-Type: application/json" -d "{\"username\":\"testuser\",\"password\":\"password123\"}"
+You can test the API functionality by commands through the terminal For example, the following curl command creates a user in a windows cmd terminal curl -X POST http://localhost:9000/register -H "Content-Type: application/json" -d "{\"username\":\"testuser\",\"password\":\"password123\"}"

-To login, you would enter
-curl -X POST http://localhost:9000/login -H "Content-Type: application/json" -d "{\"username\":\"testuser\",\"password\":\"password123\"}"
+To login, a example command would be: curl -X POST http://localhost:9000/login -H "Content-Type: application/json" -d "{\"username\":\"testuser\",\"password\":\"password123\"}"

-To verify token:
-curl http://localhost:9000/verify -H "Authorization: Bearer YOUR_TOKEN"
+To verify token, a example command would be: curl http://localhost:9000/verify -H "Authorization: Bearer YOUR_TOKEN"

-To create a course:
-curl -X POST http://localhost:9001/courses -H "Content-Type: application/json" -H "Authorization: Bearer YOUR_TOKEN" -d "{\"code\":\"CSE335\",\"name\":\"Object-Oriented Software Design\",\"professor\":\"Test Professor\"}"
+To create a course, a example command would be: curl -X POST http://localhost:9001/courses -H "Content-Type: application/json" -H "Authorization: Bearer YOUR_TOKEN" -d "{\"code\":\"CSE123\",\"name\":\"Software Design\",\"professor\":\"Test Professor\"}"